mgwc7hzpv6-create/Py_Assignment/README.md

 python main.py
 ```

-The program loads and validates the three datasets, stores them in the SQLite database, selects the best-fitting ideal function for each of the four training
+The program loads and validates the three datasets, stores them in the SQLite database, selects the best-fitting ideal function for each training function,
-functions, maps the test points, writes the results back to the database, and generates the Bokeh plots (in the `outputs/` folder).
+maps the test points, and writes the results back to the database.
+Each run also creates an `outputs/` folder with the result CSVs and the Bokeh plots.
+This folder
+is not part of the repository, as it is regenerated on every run.

 ## Database